 It’s cheaper than getting someone else to do it – but takes time.
 If you can afford it, paying someone else to blast it off might not be a bad idea!

-This magnified image is a cross-section of a self-eroding antifouling paint.
+This magnified image (supplied by International Paints) is a cross-section of a self-eroding antifouling paint.

 The gap between the horizontal red dotted line and the pale cream section (leached area) is where the paint has eroded when the boat moves.
 The leached area is the part of the antifouling film which has lost all its biocide through leaching, but because the boat has not been used enough, the dead paint has not been eroded away.